ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 The IDs, such as {: #title-id} are required for publishing this reference architecture in IBM Cloud Docs.
 Set unique IDs for each heading.
 Also include the toc attributes on the H1, repeating the values from the YAML header.
  -->

-This reference architecture will summarize the best practices and Architecture Decisions for Watsonx GenAI Pattern deployment on IBM Cloud.
+This reference architecture summarizes the best practices and architecture decisions for Watsonx Gen AI Pattern deployment on IBM Cloud.

-AI holds the promise to revolutionize life and business but raises concerns in trust, security, and regulatory compliance.
-Understanding Gen AI and its infrastructure is vital for navigating this complex landscape.
+AI holds the promise to transform life and business but raises concerns around trust, security, and regulatory compliance.
+Understanding Gen AI and its infrastructure is vital for navigating its complex landscape.
 This reference architecture showcases how IBM Cloud and Watsonx provide a secure environment for deploying and governing Gen AI applications.

-A more specific use case of this pattern would include a [RAG](https://www.ibm.com/architectures/hybrid/genai-rag) pattern which stands for Retrieval Augmented Generation.
-RAG enables foundation models to produce factually correct outputs by querying relevant content from a company's own data source.
-Below is a diagram that shows the overall flow for a RAG solution.
-Please note that this is not the entire reference architecture, but a small portion highlighted for better understanding of what is possible with this GenAI reference architecture this example is implemented in the larger GenAI reference architecture, it would be a part of the Workload VPC and SaaS sections which is shown below in the architecture diagram.
+A more specific use case of this pattern is a Retrieval Augmented Generation [(RAG)](https://www.ibm.com/architectures/hybrid/genai-rag) pattern.
+RAG enables [foundation models](https://www.ibm.com/products/watsonx-ai/foundation-models) to produce factually correct outputs by querying relevant content.
+RAG is a solution for any business scenario where there is a large body of documentation that a user must consult to provide confident answers.
+Below is a diagram that shows the flow of a RAG solution.
+Please note that this is not the entire reference architecture, but a small portion highlighted for better understanding of what is possible with this Gen AI reference architecture.

 ![RAG.](rag-pattern-v2.svg "RAG"){: caption="Figure 1.
 RAG Pattern" caption-side="bottom"}